I'm Behind on Bills

 These are just some of the reasons why so many honest, hard-working individuals and families in Maryland and Washington, D.C. find themselves in financial distress.

-And, contrary to what the credit industry tells you, none of these things has anything to do with financial irresponsibility, lack of hard work, or spending too much on Starbucks.
+And, contrary to what the credit industry tells you, none of these things has anything to do with financial irresponsibility, lack of hard work, or your latte at Starbucks.
 They are simply bad things that sometimes happen to good people.
 But with the way the banks have things set up, once you fall behind, they jack up your interest rate, cut your line of credit, and make it even harder -- or impossible -- for you to ever catch up.

 The secret is that there is a real way — a legal, honorable way — to get out from under this crushing weight of overdue bills.
 For good.